HEELS, Why Do Women Feel So Irresistible Wearing Them?

 I hope you enjoyed this article.
 If so, please feel free to leave a comment or follow me on -> Facebook page, where I post daily nutrition and health tips, articles and resources for the ‘Busy & Chic Professional Woman Over 40’.

-Milan Perry, HHP, MH provides Healthy Lifestyle Coaching for successful women 50+, holistically oriented who are at a point in life where they need more to take her health to a higher level.
-She is Board Certified by the American Association of Drugless Practitioners, Certified in Herbalism and is a Culinary graduate.
+Milan Perry, HHP, MH provides Healthy Lifestyle Coaching for successful women 50+, holistically oriented who are at a point in life where they need more to take their well-being to a higher level.
+She is Certified by the American Association of Drugless Practitioners, Certified in Herbalism, Nutrition and a Culinary graduate.

 As a herbalist. healthy lifestyle coach, menu planner, busy wife.
 The “joie de vivre” is wine + anti-aging (not in that order).
-She coaches women that have tried the fad diets of quick weight loss of 20 pounds without success.
+She coaches women that have tried the fad diets for quick weight loss without success.

 Moving past that, you’re at a point in life where you feel more in touch with your need of well-being.